 3c.
-Demonstration that the data collection strategy (e.g., source, timing, frequency, sampling, patient confidentiality, costs associated with fees/licensing of proprietary measures) can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use).
+Demonstration that the data collection strategy (e.g., data source/availability, timing, frequency, sampling, patient-reported data, patient confidentiality, 17 costs associated with fees/licensing for proprietary measures or elements such as risk model, grouper, instrument) can be implemented (e.g., already in operational use, or testing demonstrates that it is ready to put into operational use).
+For eMeasures, a feasibility assessment addresses the data elements and measure logic 18 and demonstrates the eMeasure can be implemented or feasibility concerns can be adequately addressed.